joergjaeckel/sprudel/README.md

 ## Changelog

+### v0.0.2 30-3-22
+* Separated systems into concerns.
+Color, size and opacity are handled individually now.
+* Changed blending to Blend Add
+* Renamed randomizeDirection to randomizeRotation
+* Added a lot of documentation
+* Polished examples

 ### v0.0.1 28-3-22
 * Refactored particle rendering to plain three.js geometry and material
 * Added a lot of documentation